 In addition, the Senior Facilities Agreement requires us to maintain compliance with an interest coverage ratio and a leverage ratio.
-The interest coverage ratio measures our EBITDA (as defined in the Senior Facilities Agreement).
+The interest coverage ratio measures our EBITDA (as defined in the Senior Facilities Agreement) to Net Finance Charges (as defined in the Senior Facilities Agreement).
 We are required to maintain a minimum interest coverage ratio of 4.0:1.
 The leverage ratio measures our Total Net Debt (as defined in the Senior Facilities Agreement) to the Relevant Period Adjusted Acquisition EBITDA (as defined in the Senior Facilities Agreement).
 We are required to maintain a leverage ratio of no more than 3.0:1.